multiparty/Secrecy/setup.md

 ```

 ## 5) Initiate MPI program
+Designate **initializing party**, and only the initializing party executes the following steps.

-If you're initiating the MPI process, you'll need to create a host file in the build directory.
+You'll need to create a host file in the build directory to run the MPI process.
 You can do this automatically by running the following command:

 ```
  echo -e "<public IP of your instance>\n<public IP of another party's instance>\n<public IP of last instance>" > hostfile.txt